strikeraryu/query_police/README.md

       "amount": 7,
       "impact": "negative",
-      "message": "You have selected $amount columns, You should not select too many columns.", "suggestion": "Please only select required columns."
+      "message": "You have selected $amount columns, You should not select too many columns.", "suggestion": "Please only select required columns.",
+      "score": {
+        "value": 10,
+        "type": "treshold_relative"
       }
     }
   }
+}
 ```
-For above rule dynamic message will be generated as-
+For the above rule, dynamic message will be generated as-
 ```
 You have selected 10 columns, You should not select too many columns.
 ```
-For above rule dynamic suggestion will be generated as-
+For the above rule, dynamic suggestions will be generated as-
 ```
 Please only select required columns.
 ```